theRealKarlos/rust-gov-data/README.md

 ## Project Overview

-gov-data is a Rust project that implements an AWS Lambda function to fetch metadata about datasets from the UK Government's CKAN data portal, serialize the metadata into a CSV file, and upload the resulting CSV to an AWS S3 bucket.
-This enables automated, serverless collection and storage of open government data for further analysis or downstream processing.
+gov-data is a Rust project that implements an AWS Lambda function to fetch metadata about datasets from the UK Government's CKAN data portal, serialise the metadata into a CSV file, and upload the resulting CSV to an AWS S3 bucket.
+This enables automated, serverless collection and storage of open government data for further analyses or downstream processing.

 ## How it Works

 1. **Lambda Invocation:** The AWS Lambda function is triggered (optionally with a `test_mode` flag in the event payload).
 2. **Dataset List Fetch:** The function fetches a list of dataset IDs from the CKAN API.
-3. **Metadata Retrieval:** For each dataset ID, it fetches detailed metadata (title, description, license, organization, creation/modification dates, formats, and download URLs).
+3. **Metadata Retrieval:** For each dataset ID, it fetches detailed metadata (title, description, license, organisation, creation/modification dates, formats, and download URLs).
-4. **CSV Generation:** All metadata is serialized and written to a CSV file.
+4. **CSV Generation:** All metadata is serialised and written to a CSV file.
+Each download URL is written in its own column (download_url_1, download_url_2, etc.), with the number of columns determined by the dataset with the most URLs.
 5. **S3 Upload:** The CSV file is uploaded to a specified S3 bucket using the AWS SDK for Rust.

 ## Configuration

 - **S3 Bucket:** The destination S3 bucket is hardcoded as `gov-data-lucky4some.com` in the source code (`src/main.rs`).
 - **CSV File Name:** The output CSV file is named `DataGovUK_Datasets.csv`.
-- **AWS Region:** Determined by the default AWS provider chain or falls back to `us-east-1`.
+- **AWS Region:** Determined by the default AWS provider chain or falls back to `eu-west-2`.
 - **Test Mode:** You can limit the number of datasets processed by passing `{ "test_mode": true }` in the Lambda event payload.
 This is useful for local testing or CI.

 ## Usage